GameHackingDotOrg/artemis-ps2-archive/ps2cc/ReadMe.txt

 /****************************************************************************
 Changes
 *****************************************************************************/
+Rev 19: Memory VIEWER is now available.
+Editing is planned, but I think there
+	should be an update to the PS2 side to make this a little cleaner.
+I'm also having navigational issues with the shit.
+Go To works so you can view everything, but keyboard navigation once you're editing is a problem.

 Rev 18: I added a few of the little things from the list today, as well as
 	solving an issue that's plagued my apps since I started writing Win32 API.
 Yes, the goddamn tab key works!
 You'll notice a "Use Result Number"